Basque–Icelandic pidgin

-The Basque–Icelandic pidgin (Euskoislandiera, Islandiera-euskara pidgina; Basknesk-íslenskt blendingsmál) was a Basque-based pidgin spoken in Iceland in the 17th century.
-It consisted of Basque, Germanic and Romance words.
+The Basque–Icelandic pidgin (Euskoislandiera, Islandiera-euskara pidgina; Basknesk-íslenskt blendingsmál) was a Basque-based pidgin spoken in Iceland during the 17th century.
+It consisted of Basque, Germanic, and Romance words.

 Basque whale hunters who sailed to the Icelandic Westfjords used the pidgin as a means of rudimentary communication with locals.
 It might have developed in Westfjords, where manuscripts were written in the language, but since it had influences from many other European languages, it is more likely that it was created elsewhere and brought to Iceland by Basque sailors.
 Basque entries are mixed with words from Dutch, English, French, German and Spanish.
-The Basque–Icelandic pidgin is thereby not a mixture between Basque and Icelandic, but between Basque and other languages.
-It was named from the fact that it was written down in Iceland and translated into Icelandic.
+The Basque–Icelandic pidgin is therefore not a mixture of Basque and Icelandic, but between Basque and other languages.
+It was so named because it was written in Iceland and translated into Icelandic.

-Only a few manuscripts have been found containing Basque–Icelandic glossary, and knowledge about the pidgin is limited.
+Only a few manuscripts have been found containing Basque–Icelandic glossary, and knowledge of the pidgin is limited.

 Basque whalers in Iceland

-Basque whalers were among the first to catch whales commercially; they spread to the far corners of the North Atlantic and even reached Brazil.
-They started coming to Iceland around 1600.
-In 1615, after becoming shipwrecked and getting into a conflict with the locals, Basque sailors were massacred in an event that would be known as the Slaying of the Spaniards.
+Basque whalers were among the first to catch whales commercially; they spread to the far parts of the North Atlantic and even reached Brazil.
+They started coming to Iceland around the year 1600.
+In 1615, after becoming shipwrecked and getting into a conflict with the locals, some Basque sailors were massacred in an event that would be known as the Slaying of the Spaniards.
 Basques continued to sail to Iceland, but for the second half of the 17th century French and Spanish whalers are more often mentioned in Icelandic sources.